 What we hope to accomplish with this documentary series is to provide solutions in a time where hyperpartisanship, apathy, and worse are threatening the foundation that free countries are standing on.

-The film series is currently slated for a 2020 release.
+The film series is currently slated for a fall 2020 release on PBS stations nationwide.
 Part 1 was screened at the Virginia Film Festival on Saturday, October 26th.

 OUR PARTNER | The UVA Center for Politics